Eugène Lacomblé

 Eugène Edouard Bernard Lacomblé (26 October 1896 – 28 February 1942) was an officer in the Royal Netherlands Navy from 1914 to 1942.
-He began and ended his career on board a ship named after Admiral Michiel Adriaenszoon de Ruyter.
+He ended his career on board the ship HNLMS De Ruyter.

 Life

 After Higher Civic School (Hogere Burger School, HBS), Lacomblé trained in navigation at the Royal Netherlands Naval College in Willemsoord in 1914.
 In 1917 he was promoted to lieutenant (Lieutenant ter Zee or LtZ) 3rd class and was posted to the East Indies.
 There he was assigned to the De Ruyter, then under the command of LtZ N. Maats.
 Three months later he was made lieutenant second class and posted to the torpedo service on board the torpedo training ship HNLMS Koningin Emma der Nederlanden.
 He then moved into submarines until the end of 1927, making some trips back to the Netherlands.
 In 1928, as lieutenant second class, he was made first officer on board the Brino and within a year rose to lieutenant first class.